Oreyato/MontlyGame_001/README.md

 **Not finished yet**

-the score management and a lot of things are missing because of the **Grand Health Issue** (I'm just *stupid enough* to don't find the time to learn how to search for a function element inside another class.
+the score management and a lot of things are missing because of the **Grand Health Issue** (I just get lost with the "search for a function element inside another class" and by trying to do to many things at the same time.
 But I discovered Properties and will dig inside it a bit more)